vincurekf/plaer/README.md

 Basic features that should have every audio player.
 - Play/Stop buddon
 - Seek through playing audio
-- View Artists thier Albums and songs
+- View Artists, their Albums and songs

 Nothing more and nothing less.